ruslanmv/Youtube-Video-Translator/README.md

-# How to translate videos in YouTube with Python
+# How to translate videos from YouTube with Python

 Hello everyone, today we are going to build an interesting application in **Python** that translates the audio language from **YouTube**  into another language.